-The following is a summary of cash, cash equivalents and restricted cash at March 31, 2022 and December 31, 2021:
+The following is a summary of cash, cash equivalents and restricted cash at September 30, 2022 and December 31, 2021:

+(amounts in thousands) De ecember 31, 2021

+Cash and cash equivalents \$ 111,815 \$ 77,829

+Restricted cash - current 394 392

-(in thousands) Ma March 31, I 2022 ember 31, 2021 Cash and cash equivalents \$ 72,019 \$ 77,829 Restricted cash - current 392 392 Cash, cash equivalents and restricted cash \$ 72,411 \$ 78,221
+Restricted cash - long-term 300 -

+Cash, cash equivalents and restricted cash \$ 112,509 \$ 78,221

-Restricted cash - current relates to a certificate of deposit held as collateral for a letter of credit issued in connection with the Company's lease for corporate office space.
+Restricted cash relates to certificates of deposit held as collateral for letters of credit issued in connection with the Company's leases of corporate office spaces.

 Leases - The Company has operating and finance leases for corporate office space, office equipment and furniture located at the corporate office space.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; lease expense for these leases is recognized on a straight-line basis over the lease term.
+The Company entered into a lease for corporate office space effective June 1, 2022 and paid a security deposit to the landlord.
+A certificate of deposit was provided as collateral for a letter of credit issued with this office space during 2022 and at that time, the security deposit was returned to the Company.